 The risk factors are numerous but a partial list includes age, being female, nerve damage, and dementia, as well as physical disabilities that keep people from reaching the toilet on time.

 Women can experience fecal incontinence after childbirth due to muscle and/or nerve damage that results from injury to the anal sphincter that holds back the stool.
 This is more common if an episiotomy, forceps, or both are used during the process of delivering the child.

-Nerve damage can also be caused by stroke or spinal cord injury.
+Nerve damage can also be caused by stroke, a spinal cord or other injuries, or a disease.
 If people can’t sense the stool, they can’t control it.

 Rectal prolapse, and rectocele, which is when the rectum protrudes through the vagina, are additional potential causes.

 Then, there is cognitive impairment.
 People with advanced dementia whether Alzheimer’s or another type, often don’t remember how to manage their bathroom needs.
 Additionally, in later stages, their brains may not be processing the correct signals to make them aware of the need.

 How can you prevent fecal incontinence?

 There are many causes that you can’t prevent other than by seeing your doctor regularly in order to help you stay as healthy as possible.
 Be doing this, you might avoid a stroke or other damage that can make fecal incontinence more likely.
 However, just improving your diet, exercising, and keeping regular bowel habits can reduce constipation so that is something to consider on your own.
 People with severe constipation should discuss this with their doctor to find an acceptable solution.